2015xli/clangd-graph-rag/README.md

 The current roadmap includes:
 -   Adding a wrapper layer for AI agentic tasks (e.g., an MCP server).
--   Extending the parsing and graph construction to support C++.
+-   Keep polishing the C++ support by using Clang parser directly.